-Grammy Award-winning artist Suzanne Vega, who is widely regarded as one of the foremost songwriters of her generation, celebrates her career-spanning live album, An Evening of New York Songs and Stories, in an intimate concert from the SOPAC stage.
-The full-band set will feature the album’s New York-centric repertoire, honoring Vega’s long musical relationship with her city.
+Grammy Award-winning artist Suzanne Vega, who is widely regarded as one of the foremost songwriters of her generation, celebrates her career-spanning live album, An Evening of New York Songs and Stories, in an intimate concert from the SOPAC stage with her longtime guitarist Gerry Leonard.

 SOUNDCHECK VIP EXPERIENCE